Last reviewed 21 March 2025

 When travelling between Ireland and Northern Ireland, there are no immigration controls on the land border, but a person needs to check if a Irish/UK visa is required for their nationality in either country.

-New UK border formality
+New UK border scheme

 Official website (including how to apply online or download app): UK Government ETA webpage